Blue Lagoon Amp Settings

 Get This Tone on Your Gear

-Adapt the "Blue Lagoon" tone by Masayoshi Takanaka to your specific amp, guitar, and pedals.
+Get the "Blue Lagoon" tone by Masayoshi Takanaka dialed in for your amp, guitar, and pedals.